mattrussi/gitlab-com-runbooks/docs/ci-runners/linux/blue-green-deployment.md

 change very friendly so sticking to an example might be easier to follow and document for now.

-*Note: All `knife` commands should be executed in `lb-bastion.ci.gitlab.com` with a tmux/screen session since they are long running process.*

 1. `blue` deployment is [active](https://ops.gitlab.net/gitlab-com/gitlab-com-infrastructure/-/blob/84c9b3cdfd76e108243f57910d5ac59971038538/environments/ci/runner-managers.tf#L82-83)
   via `terraform`, and running [`v14.1.0-rc1`](https://gitlab.com/gitlab-com/gl-infra/chef-repo/-/blob/dfb57033011ced4fea6fc7210331be72a0e1c75c/roles/runners-manager-private-blue.json#L12-13) configured by `chef-repo`.
 1. Open a merge request to `chef-repo` to update the version for the